Realizing interdependent couplings as thermal or higher-order interactions

 We arrive to an answer for both the above conundra.
 Below $\langle k\rangle_{sp}$, planted \textsc{unsat} configurations are {\em quiet}~\cite{krzakala2009hiding}, since metastable states are absent and the failed (liquid) phase remains a stable fixed point of the cascading process.
 Above $\langle k\rangle_{sp}$, instead, planting irreversibly biases the avalanches towards one of the many metastable (functional) states.
-Clusters of \textsc{xor-sat} solutions remain, thus, always hidden from percolation cascades so that giant avalanches never occur below the coexistence connectivity $\langle k\rangle_{cx}$.
+Clusters of \textsc{xor-sat} solutions remain, hence, always hidden from percolation cascades so that giant avalanches never occur below the coexistence connectivity $\langle k\rangle_{cx}$.
 The structural spinodal $\langle k\rangle_{sp}$ can then be reached, emerging as the only critical singularity of the process.
-This is reminiscent of quiet planting in random graph coloring~\cite{krzakala2009hiding} and suggests that interdependent percolation may be adopted as an unconventional whitening protocol~\cite{parisi2002local} for random satisfiability problems. \underline{\emph{Discussion}}.
-Connections between disciplines are often powerful sources of new understanding~{\cite{elegant2020nature}}.
-The realization of interdependence as a thermal, higher-order interaction has led us to unveil some deep insights and useful links among the theory of interdependent systems, spin glasses and CSPs, raising unfamiliar perspectives on traditional problems and opportunities of cross-fertilization.
-For instance, mapping cascading failures of interdependent networks to \textsc{xor-sat} solutions generates fertile grounds to design efficient algorithms that apply computational complexity methods for the optimal functioning of adaptive complex systems.
-Their applicability, in this respect, would be broad and interdisciplinary, providing fresh viewpoints for e.g.\ controlling systemic risks and collapses in real-world ecosystems~\cite{levin2019architecture, guillen2015architecture}, solving AI or cryptography problems~\cite{sun2020neurogift}, studying transient chaos~\cite{ercsey2011optimization} and more.
-From a theoretical viewpoint, the equivalence of Eq.~\eqref{eq:7} with the \textsc{mgc} of interdependent percolation on randomly coupled ER graphs brings an unorthodox testbed to study the universal features of the RSB mechanisms (e.g.\ hard-field distributions, clustering, point-to-set correlations, tree reconstruction~\cite{mezard2006reconstruction}, {\em etc}).
-This perspective becomes even richer if we consider that the thermal realization of interdependence raises an unprecedented opportunity for their experimental realization in e.g.\ thermally coupled electrical arrays, where local Joule heating can embody the spontaneous set in of dependency links.
-In granular ferromagnets~\cite{strelniker2004percolation}, e.g., electrons hopping from grain to grain (i.e.\ Ising spins) experience strong scattering (high resistance) if the neighboring grains are magnetically disordered (i.e.\ $\Sigma_i\simeq0$) producing, as in Eq.~\eqref{eq:1}, a local increase in the temperature of the superposed grain that can promote its probability to become disordered w.r.t.\ its own neighbors.
-To this aim, the extension of the present analysis to other topologies (e.g.\ spatial networks) is desirable and we expect that connections similar to those we have detailed here in random structures will be found, raising the potential to unveil other elegant connections.
+This is reminiscent of quiet planting in random graph coloring~\cite{krzakala2009hiding} and suggests that interdependent percolation can be adopted as an unconventional whitening protocol~\cite{parisi2002local} for random satisfiability problems.